gap-system/ReleaseTools/README.md

    git commit --all -m "Version 1.2.3"
    ```

-7. Tag the release (this is required for the GitHub release system), and push
-   your changes

-    ```
-    git tag v1.2.3
-    git push
-    ```

-   Note: By default, `release` attempts to guess the correct tag name by
-   inspecting the `ArchiveURL` in your `PackageInfo.g`; if that fails, it uses
-   a tag name of the form `vVERSION`.
-You can override this, if you really
-   want, but we strongly recommend using the default for simplicity.

-8. Create the release using the `release` script included here:
+7. Create the release using the `release` script included here:

     ```
     PATH/TO/ReleaseTools/release